Marketing Your Invention

 In recent years, online marketing has largely overtaken traditional marketing as the most effective and cost-efficient way to reach consumers.
 Most people now regularly use some combination of web surfing, e-mail and social media, with Internet use almost universal among younger demographics.
 As such, having an effective online marketing strategy is essential to connecting with your consumers.
 Below are some common methods of creating and maintaining an online presence:

-2. Social media can also be important in creating an effective online presence.
-Depending on the nature of your invention, some networks which may be useful for connecting with consumers include Facebook, Twitter, LinkedIn, FourSquare and Instagram.
+- Social media can also be important in creating an effective online presence.
+Depending on the nature of your invention, some networks which may be useful for connecting with consumers include Facebook, X, TikTok, LinkedIn, FourSquare and Instagram.
 Each of these networks allows for the creation of a business page or profile that can then provide information to consumers about your product and be used for targeted advertising on the chosen platform.
 Some companies may want to consider social media marketing through “influencers”.
 Influencer marketing is a very fast-growing method for customer acquisition because so many social media users rely on and attribute significant weight to the opinions of influencers when making purchasing decisions.
-Gone are the days when celebrity endorsement was all the rage.
-Consider that, according to Statista.com, the influencer marketing industry in 2021 was worth nearly fourteen billion U.S. dollars.
+Gone are the days when celebrity endorsements were all the rage.
+Consider that, according to Statista.com, the influencer marketing industry in 2023 was worth just over twenty-one billion U.S. dollars. long the same lines as influencer marketing, collaborating with a brand that would be synergistic with your invention is another potential option.

 Business to Business Marketing